LongNguyen206/project_mernmade/README.md

 ## 2. What is your client’s need (i.e. challenge) that you will be addressing in your project?

 Part of our client's job is to work with small and medium-size businesses and provide them with social media marketing solutions.
-This means that if a business has a product that they want to promote, they would typically reach out to [social media influencers](https://influencermarketinghub.com/what-is-an-influencer/) who would feature these products in their social media content.
-A good social media marketing campaign usually benefits from a wider reach compared to the traditional advertising, and can also save the business a significant amount of marketing costs. *(You can read more about influencers marketing [here](https://blog.scrunch.com/24-reasons-why-brands-should-be-working-with-influencers) and [here](https://www.searchenginepeople.com/blog/brands-rely-influencer-marketing-2018-beyond.html))*
+This means that if a business has a product that they want to promote, they would typically reach out to [social media influencers](https://influencermarketinghub.com/what-is-an-influencer/) who would feature these products in their social media posts.
+A good social media marketing campaign benefits from a wider audience reach compared to the traditional advertising, and can also save the business a significant amount of marketing costs. *(You can read more about influencers marketing [here](https://blog.scrunch.com/24-reasons-why-brands-should-be-working-with-influencers) and [here](https://www.searchenginepeople.com/blog/brands-rely-influencer-marketing-2018-beyond.html))*

-One of the difficulties that Mary faces is to provide her clients with the most relevant influencers/platform to promote their product, given a large number of available options.
-She believes that giving businesses access to her constantly updated database will save time for all parties, by allowing companies to filter and identify themselves the best option to launch their marketing campaign and target their preferred audience.
+One of the difficulties that Mary faces is to connect her clients with the most relevant influencers and/or platform to promote their product, given a large number of available options.
+Therefore, she believes that by granting her clients access to her constantly updating database will save time for all parties, and will allow companies to filter and identify the best option by themselves to launch their marketing campaign and target their preferred audience.

 Therefore, the client set us a challenge to create a highly selective, transparent and easy to navigate B2B database of influencers and online communities that businesses (her clients) can have access to and through which they can form partnerships.